 Director Paavo Westerberg’s debut film The Violin Player (Viulisti) is to compete for the title of Best Nordic Film at this year’s Göteborg International Film Festival.

 The Violin Player will face off with eight other Nordic films in Gothenborg for the chance to win a Dragon Award for Best Nordic Film, and the world’s largest film prize of one million Swedish krona (approximately 100 000 euros).

-“Being selected for the main category of such a significant festival feels absolutely unbelievable, especially as it is my debut film,” director Westerberg comments.
+“Being selected for the main category of such a significant festival feels absolutely unbelievable, especially as it is my debut film,” director Westerberg comments, in a release.
 “I’m extremely honoured and grateful on behalf of the film and our whole splendid crew.”

 The Violin Player is a romantic drama set in the world of classical music.
 Its themes include ambition, the pain of giving up and the pursuit of dreams.
 The film’s protagonists include Matleena Kuusniemi, Olavi Uusivirta, Samuli Edelmann and Kim Bodnia.